-In Tofo Beach, all the operators use RIBs.
+In Tofo Beach, all the operators use rigid inflatable boats (RIBs).
 These are structured speed boats with inflatable sides.
 They all live on the beach until they are launched…..by tractor.
 That was something I wasn’t expecting; a farm vehicle chugging its way into the sea foam.

 The Launch Plan

 The whole group helps push the boat, bow first, into the waves.
-When it is afloat, the captain shouts “Group one”, and the ladies (or shorted members of the group) scramble aboard.
+When it’s afloat, the captain shouts “Group one”, and the ladies (or shorter members of the group) scramble aboard.
 There is no delicate way to do this, you just flop over the sides.
 The rest of the group pushes it onward, and when they are chest deep, the captain will shout at them to clamber aboard.
-It is then up to the captain and the chart the boat through the breakers.
+It’s then up to the captain to chart the boat through the breakers.

 We sat on either side of the boat, slotted our feet into loops on the boat’s floor, and held onto ropes that ran along the side.
 On the first outing, the sea was pretty still so we didn’t have to hang on, but on our second go out, the waves were a little rougher.
 We hung on for the whole trip.
 On board with us, we had a spotter, a guide and the captain.
 They made sure we were alright throughout the entire trip.